- Explainer Video for Business

 Understanding your product

-When it comes to animated explainer videos, it is essential to understand the product so that the visual and audio elements can complement each other and effectively communicate the target message.
+In animated explainer videos, it is essential to understand the product so that the visual and audio elements can complement each other and effectively communicate the target message.

 Writing the script